Khudai Khidmatgar: Post-partition Downfall

-Criticisms
+Reception

 The Khudai Khidmatgar movement was a success in the terms of its opposition to British colonial rule.
 However, the social effects of the movement have not survived.
 While the Ghaffar Khan family maintains a hold over the political philosophy of the movement, its history has largely been wiped out from official memory in Pakistan.
 The movement has also been criticized for its opposition to partition and by that virtue the creation of Pakistan.

 As a result, it has been seen as a secessionist movement in Pakistan, and in the 1950s and 1960s, it was also perceived as pro-communist, an argument that was used by conservative elements to discredit it as anti-Islam.
 The movement's claim to total non-violence seems flawed as well; some critics argue that while the movement proved successful against the British, it like other non-violent movements would not have proved a success against the Pakistani state.
-This is supposedly proved by its failure to pose a challenge to the Pakistani government amidst a crackdown that was far more brutal than anything done by the British.
+This is supposedly proved by its failure to pose a challenge to the Pakistani government.
 Others have also suggested that the Khudai Khidmatgar movement was not in fact as non-violent as its supporters would argue.
 Writers like Schofield and Bannerjee have documented cases of attacks on British colonial officials by Khudai Khidmatgar members.